 To finally break the power of Athenian aristocratic families, and to unify the disparate regions of Attica, Cleisthenes divided the Athenian population into new tribes.
 These tribes spanned different regions and broke up traditional ties to powerful families.
 Loyalty no longer belonged to one's local lord, but to one's tribe, and that tribe represented a cross-section of Athens, both in locale and in wealth.

 To ensure that no ambitious aristocrat could decide to upset the running of the state again, Cleisthenes invented the policy of ostracism.
 Once a year, the Athenian people could exile a single citizen, be he too powerful, too dangerous or just too unpopular.
-The exiled citizen's property was maintained, and he was allowed to return after a year.
-Thus, if the people thought someone might set himself up as a tyrant, they politely asked him to leave for a year, and he was legally bound to obey.
+The exiled citizen's property was maintained, and he was allowed to return after 10 years.
+Thus, if the people thought someone might set himself up as a tyrant, they politely asked him to leave, and he was legally bound to obey.